domderr/trading_analysis_dashboard/README.md

 # trading_analysis_dashboard
-This is a python based app for technical analysis applied to stocks trading.
+This python project's purpose is to create a technical analysis scanner for stocks trading.

-I am a quant developer working for trading firms and hedge funds.

-This is a pure, just for fun, project to build an open source trading analysis dashboard.

-The initial purpose of the project is:
-1 dowload multiple tickers historical price data from yfinance 2 crunch numbers with pandas to create additional technical indicators columns to the main dataframe 3 create an interactive  table-scanner with updated price information 4 create an interactive chart to visualize price movements
+A stocks scanner is a powerful traders decision support to select stocks according to custom technical setups among thousands of existing financial instruments.

+Steps:

+1. Get stocks price data
+2. Create technical indicators
+3. Apply technical indicators to the entire stocks universe
+4. Produce an interactive table with a linked chart

+My benchnark for this project is Tradestation Scanner-Radarscreen or Multicharts Screener